 Loan limits are higher in areas with more expensive housing.
-In Pennsylvania, loan limits range from $271,050 to $379,500 for FHA loans.
-Conventional loan limits are $417,000 in most of the state, with a small area capped at $625,500.
+Conventional loan limits are $510,400 for most of the state in 2020, with Pike County on the New Jersey border capped at $765,600.
 Find out loan limits in each county on the following list.

 Expert Advice About Buying a Home in Pennsylvania

-Nela Richardson is chief economist at Redfin, a national real estate brokerage with headquarters in Seattle.
+Nela Richardson is former chief economist at Redfin, a national real estate brokerage with headquarters in Seattle.